-When I asked the question “What is China’s largest province” yesterday my research opened a whole can of worms I didn’t know about, and I found that – to be fair – this is a trick question.
+When I first started researching the answer to this question about the largest province in China, I inadvertantly opened a whole can of worms I didn’t know about.
+I found that – to be fair – this is a trick question.

 The answer lies in your understanding that not all parts of China are created equally.
 I just finished taking a crash course in Chinese Political Geography 101, and I’m lending you my notes to copy.